 Vitamin B12 is a nutrient that is important for tissue and cell repair, energy and red blood cell production and the functioning of nerves and DNA.
 Low levels of vitamin B12 can cause red blood cells to be large and misshapen which affects their oxygen-carrying capacity, causing anaemia and associated symptoms.
 Vitamin B12 is found mostly in animal proteins such as meat, fish, milk and eggs, as well as some fortified cereals.

 Vitamin B12 deficiency anaemia occurs when a lack of vitamin B12 causes the production of abnormally large red blood cells that can't function properly.
-Those who are vegetarian or vegan are at a greater risk of having a vitamin B12 deficiency as they lack animal products (the main source of B12) in their diet.
+Vegetarians and vegans are at a greater risk of having a vitamin B12 deficiency as they lack animal products (the main source of B12) in their diet.

 Could I have anaemia?

-Both iron and B12 deficiency anaemia can be reversed through lifestyle changes soorder your test todayto take control of your health.
+Both iron and B12 deficiency anaemia can be reversed through lifestyle changes, which is why identifying whether you are anaemic can help you take control of your health.